President Donald Trump Continues to Rail Against Georgia Hand Recount Via Twitter

 Applications were later checked against the ballots themselves as the first step in the counting of votes.

 Fulton County Elections Director Rick Barron also explained that once his office verified a signature as being legitimate, the ballot was separated from its envelope, per the AJC.
-As such, attempts to re-check how ballots were signed would not impact the recount.
+As such, attempts to re-check them would not impact the recount.

 Trump also tweeted on Saturday that poll watchers had not been allowed into the areas where the recount was taking place.
 The president further opined, “We win on that alone!”
 However, Raffensperger had announced the previous day that monitors from state and county party organizations would be closely watching the full hand count.